Tasks and Challenges for Collections Preserving Cultural Property

 Project "Precarious Provenance"

-The joint research project "Precarious Provenance – Human Remains from Africa's Colonial Heritage before 1919 in Scientific Collections in Baden-Württemberg" was officially launched on September 1st 2021.
-The aim of the project is to investigate individuals who studied, collected and traded human remains more than 100 years ago.
+The joint research project "Precarious Provenance – Human Remains from Africa's Colonial Heritage before 1919 in Scientific Collections in Baden-Württemberg" was officially launched on September 1st 2021 and extended until August 31st 2024.
+The aim of the project was to investigate individuals who studied, collected and traded human remains more than 100 years ago.
 The reconstruction of past networks, expedition routes, and translocations are essential basic research for future projects in the field of colonial-era provenance research.

 Collections from colonial contexts at the MUT